r3shape/r3make/README.md

 ### Step 1.
 Create a `r3make` Configuration File

 The `r3make` file uses JSON to specify project settings.
-Here's an example configuration:
+Here's a blank r3make configuration in its entirety:

 ```json
 {